Epistle to the Philippians

 The Epistle to the Philippians is a Pauline epistle of the New Testament of the Christian Bible.
 The epistle is attributed to Paul the Apostle and Timothy is named with him as co-author or co-sender.
 The letter is addressed to the Christian church in Philippi.
-Paul, Timothy, Silas (and perhaps Luke) first visited Philippi in Greece (Macedonia) during Paul's second missionary journey from Antioch, which occurred between approximately 49 and 51 AD.
+Paul, Timothy, Silas (and perhaps Luke) first visited Philippi in Greece (Macedonia) during Paul's second missionary journey from Antioch, which occurred between approximately 50 and 52 AD.
 In the account of his visit in the Acts of the Apostles, Paul and Silas are accused of "disturbing the city".

 There is a general consensus that Philippians consists of authentically Pauline material, and that the epistle is a composite of multiple letter fragments from Paul to the church in Philippi.
 These letters could have been written from Ephesus in 52–55 AD or Caesarea Maritima in 57–59, but the most likely city of provenance is Rome, around 62 AD, or about 10 years after Paul's first visit to Philippi.

 Composition

-Starting in the 1960s, a general consensus has emerged among biblical scholars that Philippians was not written as one unified letter, but is rather a compilation of fragments from three separate letters from Paul to the church in Philippi.
+Starting in the 1960s, a consensus emerged among biblical scholars that Philippians was not written as one unified letter, but rather as a compilation of fragments from three separate letters from Paul to the church in Philippi.
 According to Philip Sellew, Philippians contains the following letter fragments: